shashankpenumatcha/ng-number-input/projects/ng-number-input/README.md

     ```
     @Input() live = true;
     ```
     When this is set to true:
-    - The text is formatted as then user types.
+    - The text is formatted as the user types.

     When this is set to false:
-    - Unformatted text is displayed when user is using the input and fomatted text is shown when user stops interacting.
+    - Unformatted text is displayed when user is using the input.
+    - Formatted text is shown when user stops interacting.
     - cannot use \[useString\] in this mode.